troperville

 • Easily Forgiven:

-• Mr. Nezzer tries to kill Rack, Shack and Benny by throwing them into a firey furnace, all because they won't bow down before his giant chocolate bunny and sing "The Bunny Song".
-When they miraculously survive, he apologizes and they forgive him.
+• Mr. Nezzer tries to kill Rack, Shack and Benny by throwing them into a fiery furnace, all because they won't bow down before his giant chocolate bunny and sing "The Bunny Song".
+He even laughs maniacally once they fall in and seemingly die.
+When they miraculously survive, he apologizes and they all forgive him instantly.

-• This happens in The Toy That Saved Christmas too.
-On Christmas Eve, Mr. Nezzer tries to kill Bob, Larry, Junior and Louie (and gets caught red-handed by the entire population of Dinkletown, including Junior's parents.)
-On Christmas Day, he gets invited to their Christmas party anyway.
+• This happens again in The Toy That Saved Christmas.
+On Christmas Eve, Mr. Nezzer tries to kill Bob, Larry, Junior and Louie, and gets caught red-handed by the entire population of Dinkletown, including Junior's parents.
+Not only do they respond by giving Nezzer a present, but on Christmas Day, he gets invited to their Christmas party anyway.

 • Exact Words: When Pistachio realizes he's been tricked, this exchange happens: